 Where did Core Vocabulary come from?

 The Core Vocabulary for Somos initially came from a backward planning process.
 I originally developed The Somos Curriculum for my own Spanish classes.
 When I was transitioning from an explicit instructional model to an acquisition-focused, implicit instructional model, one of my goals was to read a novel with my students at the end of a school year.
 In order to ensure that my students would be able to read the novel, I knew that they would need to be able to interpret the important words that were used to tell the story.
 To that end, I created a list of those words and began considering how I could use those words in class in the months leading up to the reading of the novel so that my students would be able to read and understand them with confidence in the context of the novel.
-This process of backward planning from a word list was modeled for me by Carol Gaab, then-President of Fluency Matters.
+This process of backward planning from a word list was modeled for me by Carol Gaab, then-President of Fluency Matters, now owned by Wayside Publishing.

 Some of the ways in which students could see the words and become familiar with them include: